perrin-ay/perrin-ay.github.io/_posts/2021-09-1-Intro to eliminative materialism.md

 7. From #5 and #6 , since FP is irreducible to neuroscience, it should be eliminated.

 In this formulation, Churchland’s EM claim that terms of FP do not refer, hinges on #1, the premise that FP is a theory.
 Starting with this premise, he goes on to conclude that FP is irreducible to neuroscience in #5.
 Then combined with premise #6, he concludes FP should be eliminated.
 But conclusion in #5 is only reached if #2 , #3 and #4 are satisfied.
 But if FP is not a theory, then #2, #3 and #4 are not applicable.
 So why does Churchland take FP to be a theory ?
-[Here](https://perrin-ay.github.io/mind/2021/09/15/Folk-psychology-vs-Eliminative-Materialism.html){:target="_blank"}I consider his proposal for conferring the theory status to FP.
+[Here](https://perrin-ay.github.io/mind/2021/09/15/Folk-psychology-vs-Eliminative-Materialism.html){:target="_blank"} I further explore his proposal for conferring the theory status to FP and how it could be defeated.

 ---